Ferroptosis: Mechanism

-The hallmark feature of oxytosis/ferroptosis is the iron-dependent accumulation of oxidatively damaged phospholipids, i.e., lipid peroxides.
-The implication of Fenton chemistry via iron is crucial for the generation of reactive oxygen species and this feature can be exploited by sequestering iron in lysosomes.
 Ferroptosis has been shown to involve distinct cellular organelles, which includes peroxisomes, mitochondria, the endoplasmic reticulum (ER) and lysosomes.
-It has been a debate in the scientific community, where ferroptosis is initiated in the cell, and now research points to the lysosome, where the chemical environment (iron, pH an hydrogen peroxide) are favorable.
+It has been a debate in the scientific community as to where ferroptosis is initiated in the cell, and now research points to the lysosome, where the chemical environment (iron, pH an hydrogen peroxide) are favorable.
 Oxidation of phospholipids can occur when free radicals abstract electrons from a lipid molecule (typically affecting polyunsaturated fatty acids), thereby promoting their oxidation.

-The primary cellular mechanism of protection against oxytosis/ferroptosis is mediated by the selenoprotein GPX4, a glutathione-dependent hydroperoxidase that converts lipid peroxides into non-toxic lipid alcohols.
-Recently, a second parallel protective pathway was independently discovered by two labs that involves the oxidoreductase FSP1 (also known as AIFM2).
+The primary cellular mechanism of protection against ferroptosis is mediated by the selenoprotein GPX4, a glutathione-dependent hydroperoxidase that converts lipid hydroperoxides into non-toxic lipid alcohols.
+The abundant lipid soluble vitamin α-tocopherol complements GPX4 by acting as a radical-trapping antioxidant for lipid peroxyl radicals, the chief membrane damaging species in ferroptosis that cannot be reduced by GPX4.
+Recently, a second parallel enzyme-dependent protective pathway was independently discovered by two labs that involves the oxidoreductase FSP1 (also known as AIFM2).
 FSP1 enzymatically reduces non-mitochondrial coenzyme Q_{10} (CoQ_{10}), thereby generating a potent lipophilic antioxidant that suppresses the propagation of lipid peroxides.
-Vitamin K is also reduced by FSP1 to a hydroquinone species that also acts as a radical-trapping antoxidant and suppressor of ferroptosis.
-A similar mechanism for a cofactor moonlighting as a diffusable antioxidant was discovered in the same year for tetrahydrobiopterin (BH_{4}), a product of the rate-limiting enzyme GTP cyclohdrolase 1 (GCH1).
+Vitamin K is also reduced by FSP1 to a hydroquinone species that also acts as a radical-trapping antioxidant and suppressor of ferroptosis.
+A similar mechanism for a cofactor moonlighting as a diffusable antioxidant was discovered in the same year for tetrahydrobiopterin (BH_{4}), a product of the rate-limiting enzyme GTP cyclohydrolase 1 (GCH1).
+Hydropersulfides have been found to inhibit ferroptosis by acting as endogenous radical-trapping antioxidants.